JohnaleJ/dataviz-homework-test/README.md

 # dataviz-homework-test
-Repo to contain my homework for dataviz class
+Test repo to contain my homework for dataviz class